vidbina/vidbina.github.io/_posts/2015-09-18-slack-broke-my-flow.markdown

 </div>

-Apparently we haven't begged loudly enough, so I'm giving it a try as well :megaphone:.
+Apparently we haven't begged loudly enough, so I'm giving it a try as well :mega:.
 At some point they will have to make our day, right?
 Come on people at Slack don't be slackers (couldn't resist using the demonym pun),
 :shipit: ship it!